chaitanya-codes/MovieTix/README.md

 # Movie Ticket Booking System

-A simple movie ticket booking system built with Node.js, Express, MySQL, and vanilla JavaScript for a DBMS assignment.
+A simple movie ticket booking system built with Node.js, Express, MySQL, and JavaScript for a DBMS assignment.

 ## Quick Setup